mk-fg/onedrive-fuse-fs/README.md

 general-purpose file manager), transfer or synchronization of files with simple unix tools like "ls", "cp" or "rsync".

+Also, whole script was one-evening project to see if it'd work, and haven't been touched in like 3 years now (2015), so can be improved a lot (wrt performance, caching, handling odd cases, updated to use new api, etc), but apparently still works, just don't expect a lot from it.

 Service was called SkyDrive prior to 2014-02-19, when it got renamed to OneDrive.
 This repo was similarly renamed from skydrive-fuse-fs to onedrive-fuse-fs.